-Kirk questions military history of Duckworth's family
+Kirk apologizes to Duckworth for debate jab

 - Kirk has also faced criticism for misrepresenting his military career

-Washington (CNN)Illinois Sen. Mark Kirk on Thursday derided the military history of Rep. Tammy Duckworth's family during a Senate debate, questioning her ties to the American Revolution.
+"Sincere apologies to an American hero, Tammy Duckworth, and gratitude for her family's service. #ilsen," he tweeted.

+The Illinois Republican questioned the military veteran's ties to the American Revolution during a Senate debate Thursday.

-Duckworth, a Democrat who is challenging Kirk, a GOP incumbent, for his seat, was speaking about how her father's family served in the military since the American Revolution.
+Duckworth was speaking about how her father's family served in the military since the American Revolution.

 "My family has served this nation in uniform going back to the Revolution.
 I am a daughter of the American Revolution.
 I've bled for this nation.
 But I still want to be there in the Senate when the drums of war sound because I want to be there to say, 'This is what it costs.
 This is what you're asking us to do.
 And if that's the case, I'll go,'" she said at the University of Illinois Springfield.